|Policy & Guidance|

 The terms “significant change” and “change in scope” have different meanings.
 According to NIH Grants Policy Statement (GPS), change in scope refers to a change in the direction, type of research or training from the aims, objectives, or purposes of the approved project.
 A change in an animal activity can be both a significant change requiring IACUC review and a change in scope requiring notification to the NIH funding component.
 However, a significant change is not necessarily a change in scope.

-For a review of significant changes that require IACUC approval see OLAW FAQ D9 of Protocol Review.
-The investigator is responsible for submitting a proposed significant change in an animal activity to the IACUC for review and approval prior to implementing the change.
-As described in the PHS Policy IV.B.7, the IACUC is responsible for reviewing the significant change and approving, requiring modifications (to secure approval), or disapproving the proposed change.
+For guidance regarding significant changes that require IACUC approval see NOT-OD-14-126.
+As described in the PHS Policy IV.B.7, the IACUC is responsible for reviewing significant changes and approving, requiring modifications (to secure approval), or disapproving the proposed change.
 The IACUC is not required to notify OLAW or the NIH funding component of this type of change.
 However, conducting procedures that constitute a significant change in approved animal activities without prior IACUC approval is serious noncompliance that must be reported to OLAW.
 Additional information may be found at FAQ B9 of IACUC Composition, Functions and Authority and Notice NOT-OD-05-034.

 Prior approval of a change in the scope of the research is required by GPS, which provides examples of potential indicators of changes in scope.
 These examples are not intended to imply that any change in animal model or in approved use of animals always represents a change in scope.